microsoft/connected-fleet-refarch/src/TelemetryPlatform/Functions/README.md

 # Deploying the Telemetry Platform Functions

 This document covers how to build, deploy and configure the Azure Functions for the Telemetry Platform.
+These functions process vehicle telemetry (status and events).

+Events are defined by a [JSON message that contains an id, the type of event](../../../docs/EventMessages.md), and associated metadata.

 ![Deployment Diagram](FunctionDeploymentOverview.svg)